VicktorMS/Airbnb/README.md

 ## 🛍️ Future Features

 This web application was designed for future API consumption receiving inputs from the date-range-picker component.
-In the future I would like to implement the search system, the react-query library and some animation techniques to make the app nicer and smoother.
+In the future I would like to implement the search system, the react-query library, CSS modules and some animation techniques to make the app nicer and smoother.

 ## 🏁 Getting Started